o0101/futzz/README.md

 Prune the dict more aggressively at a higher min count?

 As fas as I can tell I solved the "recall" problem.
 We get a great representation of matching documents.

+## OK So the best results are found

+{
+  "minIteration": 3,
+  "maxWordLength": 29,
+  "prune": true,
+  "countAll": true,
+  "addAllAsFactors": false,
+  "minCount": 1
+}

+Basically the method works, and these results establish that more work:

+- higher min iteration
+- longer word length
+- counting all

+Are valuable

+Given that, I think I should focus on more aggressive pruning, to see if that can push up precision.

+Results are 55% and 70% for precision and recall.